 I didn’t realise until I was looking up the website for this ride that the trail goes from Waihi township to Paeroa and then South to Te Aroha and North to Thames where it also heads round the Firth of Thames towards Kaiaua on the Seabird Coast.
 More information on each section of the trail is available here.

 We decided to ride through the Gorge as we have always enjoyed the history of the area and have read that it’s the most picturesque part of the trail.
+We parked at the Waikino Station Cafe on State Highway 2.
 There is a tunnel under State Highway 2 that connects the Waikino carpark to the trail.
 Then across the Ohinemuri River on the first bridge of many on the trail.
 Within a couple of hundred metres you encounter your first historic site at the Victoria Battery.
 The Battery had 200 stampers and was the largest quartz ore processing plant in Australasia and the country’s largest producer of gold.
 There are extensive ruins and points of interest.
-The Tramway Society of Waikino has open days on Wednesdays Sundays and public holidays.
+The Tramway Society of Waikino has open days on Wednesdays, Sundays and public holidays.